REFLECTION CARDS - DIGITAL BOOKLET

 A scent tip:

-Drop 3 drops of Pine or Siberian Fir on the shower floor, then turn on the hot water.
+Forest oils can be especially soothing when your mind feels exhausted.
+Place three drops of Pine or Siberian Fir on the shower floor and turn on the hot water.
 As the steam rises and warm water runs over you, let your body relax.
-A moment of forest rest, just for yourself.
+A small forest moment, just for yourself.

 I embrace time alone to self-regulate.